abcxyz/guardian/cli.md

 * **-max-depth="int"** - How far to traverse the filesystem beneath the target directory for entrypoints.
 The default value is "-1".
 * **-source-ref="ref-name"** - The source GitHub ref name for finding file changes.
+* **--skip-reporting** - If true, then skips reporting the entrypoints in a comment/note on the platform's change request.
+Defaults to false.

 ## Apply